 Most people relied on home remedies — concoctions literally made and consumed in the home.
 According to Paul Starr’s history of American medicine, Scotsman William Buchan’s book Domestic Medicine was a favorite resource, going through at least 30 editions.
 Buchan’s book emphasized diet and simple preventative measures—exercise, fresh air, cleanliness.
 Buchan was avowedly populist.
 In his discussion of smallpox vaccination, Buchan argued that doctors often retarded medical progress.
 In his words, “the fears, the jealousies, the prejudices, and the opposite interests of the faculty [elite physicians] are, and ever will be, the most effectual obstacles to the progress of any salutary discovery.”
 Doctors should be consulted only in extremis, argued Buchan.

 During the Civil War, the adoption in publishing of cheap wood pulp triggered a newspaper boom largely funded by ads for “patent medicines.”
 Patent medicines accounted for one third to one half of all ads in US newspapers in the nineteenth century.
+As one chronicle of the era puts it, “Newspapers made the patent medicine business, which in turn supported the newspapers.”
 Patent medicines were often national brands, mass produced elsewhere in the country and transported by rail.
-Many of these brands shed their medicinal claims and, with commercial foundations deeply planted, remain familiar today, most notably Coca Cola, which was originally peddled as an intelligence booster.
+(Later, many of these brands shed their medicinal claims and, with commercial foundations deeply planted, remain familiar today, most notably Coca Cola, which was originally peddled as an intelligence booster.)

 Doctoring was still hit or miss.
-Though the role of microbes in disease was discovered in 1870, most infections were untreatable until antibiotics were discovered in the 1940s.
+Though microbes were identified as a source of in disease illness in 1870, most infections remained untreatable until the advent of antibiotics in the 1940s.
 New instruments like the stethoscope, ophthalmoscope, spirometer, electrocardiogram and laryngoscope added “added a highly persuasive rhetoric to the authority of medicine,” but did little to prolong life.
-Most health gains in the period resulted from advances in public health—plumbing, sewers, nutrition, rising incomes, water purification—rather than intervention by individual doctors.
+Most health gains in the period resulted from advances in public health—plumbing, sewers, nutrition, rising incomes, water purification—rather than interventions by individual doctors.

 Before 1900, “many people thought of medicine as an inferior profession, or at least a career with inferior prospects,” according to Starr.
 The average American doctor earned less than “an ordinary mechanic,” riding miles each day on horseback to see just a handful of patients.

-The status of doctors changed dramatically in the first decade of the 20th century, when cars, telephones and urbanization made practicing medicine more efficient and therefore more lucrative.
+The status of doctors changed dramatically in the first decade of the 20th century, when cars, telephones and urbanization made the practice of medicine more efficient and, therefore, more lucrative.

 Some nuggets that help make these changes more tangible:

-- Starr reports that “the first rudimentary telephone exchange on record, built in 1877, connected the Capital Avenu Drugstore in Hartford Ct, with twenty one local doctors.”
-Drugstores had functioned as message centers for physicians, and patients, still phoneless, visited the drugstore to connect with a doctor.
+Starr reports that “the first rudimentary telephone exchange on record, built in 1877, connected the Capital Avenu Drugstore in Hartford Ct, with twenty one local doctors.”
+Drugstores had long functioned as message boards for physicians, and many patients, still phoneless, visited a drugstore to connect with a doctor.

-- Doctors were early adopters of automobiles, writes Starr.
+Doctors were early adopters of automobiles, writes Starr.
 The Journal of the American Medical Association published several auto supplements between 1906 and 1912.
 Doctors reported that, compared with a horse, house calls using a car took half as much time and were 60% cheaper.
-(In Arrowsmith, Sinclair Lewis’ medical satire, the eponymous protagonist’s best friend leaves med school in 1908 to sell cars, and a professor advises that tonsils are best viewed as currency for acquiring an automobile.)
+(In Arrowsmith, Sinclair Lewis’ satire of medicine, the eponymous protagonist’s best friend leaves med school in 1908 to sell cars, and a med school professor advises students that patients’ tonsils are essentially a currency for acquiring an automobile.)

-- Population living in a settlements of more than 2500 rose from less than 30% in 1880 to 45% in 1910, notes Starr.
+Population living in a settlements of more than 2500 rose from less than 30% in 1880 to 45% in 1910, notes Starr.
 In the northeast, population density in settlements soared from 200 people per square mile in 1890 to 450 in 1910.
-Cities meant both population density and single people lacking family care, which together spawned hospitals, according to Starr.
+In addition to density, cities brought single people lacking family support; together these factors spawned hospitals, argues Starr.
 In turn hospitals facilitated specialization, capital investment and knowledge sharing.
-Hospitals also bolstered the authority of local medical associations, which controlled which doctors could admit patients.
+Hospitals also bolstered the authority of local medical associations, since these groups often dictated which doctors could admit patients.

 At the turn of the century, many doctors’ incomes doubled, and their social status and political clout climbed accordingly.
 In step with unionization in other trades, doctors reorganized and strengthened the American Medical Association; its membership rose from 8,000 in 1900 to 70,000 in 1910, writes Starr.
 Doctors used their new clout to limit competition — halving the number of medical schools, marginalizing non-accredited healers, and lobbying to end direct-to-consumer advertising by patent medicine makers.